Etiquette in South Korea: Greetings and body language

 Colin Powell & Roh Moo-hyun shaking hands.

 South Koreans are reserved and well-mannered people.
 South Korea is a land of strict Confucian hierarchy and etiquette is important.
 In respect much can be said on the differences on how to conduct oneself as a male South Korean and a female South Korean.
 The bow is the traditional Korean greeting, although it is often accompanied by a handshake among men.
 To show respect when shaking hands, support your right forearm with your left hand.
 South Korean women usually nod slightly.
 Western women may offer their hand to a Korean man.
 Bow when departing.
 Younger people wave (move their arm from side to side).
 South Koreans consider it a personal violation to be touched by someone who is not a relative or close friend.
 Touching, patting, or back slapping is to be avoided during interactions.
 In addition, direct eye contact between juniors and seniors should be avoided because it is seen as impolite or even a challenge.
 Korea is one of the most demographically homogeneous countries in the world, racially and linguistically.
 It has its own culture, language, dress and cuisine, separate and distinct from its neighboring countries.
 Hard work, filial piety and modesty are characteristics esteemed by Koreans.
-Due to filial piety and the nature of how women are raised in South Korea, there some acts of etiquette that do not apply to men.
+Due to filial piety and the nature of how women are raised in South Korea, there are some acts of etiquette that do not apply to men.
 Women dress modestly; dress should not be form fitting and revealing.
 However, this etiquette of gender difference has changed and is less common than it used to be.